edamontology/edamontologyDocs/editors_guide.rst

 2. Last Mon of every month
    - Announcement (to edam-announcence) saying that release is immiment, invitation for last-minute suggestions.
 3. Last Wed of every month
    - Complete the work for the release.
 Make the release.
-Ensure it works in BioPortal, OLS, and in bio.tools.
+Ensure it works in BioPortal, OLS, AgroPortal and in bio.tools.
 4. Last Fri of every month
    -  Announcee the release, incuding summary of changes.